-Fingerprints are usually taken from all asylum-seekers on the day that the application is registered and they are subjected to EURODAC-queries on a routine basis.
-EURODAC-queries are the major cause for the initiation of Dublin procedures: The major part of outgoing Dublin requests was based on so-called "EURODAC hits" (66.7 per cent of requests in 2013, 72.8 per cent in 2012).
-The number of outgoing requests has risen significantly in recent years, in 2013, there were 35,280outgoing requests as compared to 11,469 in 2012, 9,075 in 2011 and 5,390 in 2007.
-While nowadays outgoing requests by far outnumber the incoming ones, in earlier years the numbers had almost been on an equal footing (e.g. 4.996 outgoing and 5.103 incoming requests in 2006).
+Fingerprints are usually taken from all asylum seekers on the day that the application is registered and they are subjected to EURODAC-queries on a routine basis.
+EURODAC-queries are the major cause for the initiation of Dublin procedures: The major part of outgoing Dublin requests was based on so-called "EURODAC hits" (68.5 per cent of requests in 2014, 66.7 per cent in 2013, 72.8 per cent in 2012).
+The number of outgoing requests has risen significantly in recent years: in 2014, there were 35,115 outgoing requests as compared to 35,280 in 2013, 11,469 in 2012, 9,075 in 2011 and 5,390 in 2007.
+While nowadays outgoing requests by far outnumber the incoming ones, in earlier years the numbers had almost been on an equal footing (e.g. 4.996 outgoing and 5.103 incoming requests in 2006).41

 Until 2013 the border police also initiated Dublin procedures, if a person apprehended at or close to the border could not immediately be sent back to the neighbouring country but there were indications that the neighbouring state was responsible for the asylum procedure.
-Agreements on the handling of such cases exist between Germany and Denmark, Switzerland, Austria and the Czech Republic.36 In 2013, the border police initiated 123 takeover requests and carried out 119 transfers.37 In 2012, there were 175 takeover requests from the border police to other states with 169 transfers being carried out in the process.38 However, this handling of Dublin procedures by the border police seems to be in contradiction to the policy of the asylum authorities: The Federal Office for Migration and Refugees had informed the Federal States and the border police on 17 July 2013 that Dublin procedures would be carried out by the Federal Office only, with immediate effect.39 In spite of this, Dublin procedures under the responsibility of the border police were still carried out in the second half of 2013.
+Agreements on the handling of such cases exist between Germany and Denmark, Switzerland, Austria and the Czech Republic.
+42 In 2013, the border police initiated 123 takeover requests and carried out 119 transfers.43 In 2012, there were 175 takeover requests from the border police to other states with 169 transfers being carried out in the process.44 However, this handling of Dublin procedures by the border police seems to be in contradiction to the policy of the asylum authorities: The Federal Office for Migration and Refugees had informed the Federal States and the border police on 17 July 2013 that Dublin procedures would be carried out by the Federal Office only, with immediate effect.45 In spite of this, Dublin procedures under the responsibility of the border police were still carried out in the second half of and in 2014 (19 Dublin procedures carried out by the border police).46

-All figures cited from: Federal Office for Migration and Refugees, Bundesamt in Zahlen 2013 - Asyl (Federal Office in numbers 2013 - Asylum), February 2014, pp. 23-30, and Bundesamt in Zahlen 2012 - Asyl, February 2013, pp. 20-24.
+All figures cited from: Federal Government of Germany.
+Response to information request by the parliamentary group of "The Left" party/"Die Linke", 28th January 2015, No. 18/3850, p.
+22, Federal Office for Migration and Refugees, Bundesamt in Zahlen 2013 - Asyl (Federal Office in numbers 2013 - Asylum), February 2014, pp. 23-30, and Bundesamt in Zahlen 2012 - Asyl, February 2013, pp. 20-24.